daniel-bogdoll/carla_hello_world/README.md

 # Hello World, CARLA 0.9.14!

 This repository contains two branches.
 In the **main** branch, the ego vehicle is controlled with an Autopilot.
-In the more complex branch **routemap**, a route is computed on the map and a controlled is used to follow it.
+In the more complex branch **routemap**, a route is computed on the map and a controller is used to follow it.
 In addition, this planned route is visualized on a Bird's-Eye-View map.

 ## Setup
 ### Development in WSL2